-Improvements in international economic arrangements, important though they may be, cannot substitute for the sound management of our own affairs.
-The primary battle against inflation must be fought groups and individuals often see inflation as the damage other people are doing to them, creating social conflict and resentment, so nations react similarly to inflationary forces coming from abroad.
+We all appreciate that inflation has done major damage to our economy, our standard of living, and our social institutions.
+It has also been a significant source of international discord.
+For just as domestic groups and individuals often see inflation as the damage other people are doing to them, creating social conflict and resentment, so nations react similarly to inflationary forces coming from abroad.
 During inflationary times, countries tend to lose sight of the mutual benefits gained from trade with others, and concentrate on their complaints against foreigners.
 International cooperation can, I believe, play a significant role in controlling inflation.
 Equally, our efforts to control inflation can also provide an environment in which cooperation can thrive.